Recruitment Software

 Within six months, you are running several systems alongside the platform that was supposed to consolidate everything.
 Your consultants are entering data in multiple places.
 Your reporting is incomplete because the information is scattered.
 You are paying full subscription fees for software you are only partially using.

-The integration problem
+The connectivity problem

 The data ownership problem